philwild/infosecdocs/docs/README.md

 When first created within Splunk web, knowledge objects are private and only accessible to the user that created them.
 A Splunk knowledge manager can share these objects with other Splunk users by adjusting the permissions of the objects.
 Knowledge objects can be shared with individual roles, or everyone.
 Knowledge objects can also be restricted to be available within a single app, or globally.

 Permissions for knowledge objects can be managed through the Settings menu within Splunk web.
 It is important to understand that permissions related to knowledge objects can impact data models.
 Fields and Tags that are private cannot feed a data model.
-Private data models cannot be acelerated, etc. Wen troubleshooting, checking the permissions on knowledge objects can often identify the cause of an issue.
+Private data models cannot be accelerated, etc. Wen troubleshooting, checking the permissions on knowledge objects can often identify the cause of an issue.

 Further information can be found in Spunk's [documentation](https://docs.splunk.com/Splexicon:Permissions).